JieZhengs/AMPS-NAS/README.md

+# AMPS-NAS
-# A implementation for the paper "Adaptive Multi-particle Swarm Neural Architecture Search for High-incidence Cancer Prediction"
+A implementation for the paper "Adaptive Multi-particle Swarm Neural Architecture Search for High-incidence Cancer Prediction"
 # This paper has been accepted by IEEE Transactions on Artificial Intelligence.
 If it is useful to you, please remember to cite it.
 ```
 @article{xu2025adaptive,